iturdikulov/notes/public-key cryptography.md

 ---
-title: Public-key cryptography
 date: 2023-03-21
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Public-key cryptography

 > Public-key cryptography, or asymmetric cryptography, is the field of
 > cryptographic systems that use pairs of related keys.
 Each key pair consists